jupyter-server/jupyter_server/docs/source/other/full-config.rst

     without warning between this version of Jupyter and the next stable one.

+ServerApp.kernel_ws_protocol : Unicode
+    Default: ``None``

+    Preferred kernel message protocol over websocket to use (default: None).
+If an empty string is passed, select the legacy protocol.
+If None, the selected protocol will depend on what the front-end supports (usually the most recent protocol supported by the back-end and the front-end).

 ServerApp.keyfile : Unicode
     Default: ``''``

     The full path to a private key file for usage with SSL/TLS.

+ServerApp.limit_rate : Bool
+    Default: ``True``

+    Whether to limit the rate of IOPub messages (default: True).
+If True, use iopub_msg_rate_limit, iopub_data_rate_limit and/or rate_limit_window to tune the rate.

 ServerApp.local_hostnames : List
     Default: ``['localhost']``

     Hostnames to allow as local when allow_remote_access is False.

            Local IP addresses (such as 127.0.0.1 and ::1) are automatically accepted as local as well.

 ServerApp.log_datefmt : Unicode